cldf/cldf/README.md

 Thus, using extended conformance via metadata, a dataset may

 - use tab-separated data files,
-- use non-standard file names,
+- use non-default file names,
-- use non-standard column names,
+- use non-default column names,
 - add metadata describing attribution and provenance of the data,
 - specify [relations between multiple tables](http://w3c.github.io/csvw/metadata/#foreign-key-reference-between-tables) in a dataset,
 - supply default values for required columns like `Language_ID`, using [virtual columns](http://w3c.github.io/csvw/metadata/#use-of-virtual-columns).

 In particular, since the metadata description resides in a separate file, it is often possible to retrofit existing CSV files into the CLDF framework by adding a metadata description.

+Thus, conformant CLDF processing software MUST implement support for the CSVW specification to the [extent necessary](#metadata).

 ## CLDF Ontology

-CLDF data uses terms from the [CLDF Ontology](http://cldf.clld.org/v1.0/terms.rdf), as specified in the file `terms.rdf`, to mark [`TableGroup`](http://w3c.github.io/csvw/metadata/#table-groups) or [`Table`](http://w3c.github.io/csvw/metadata/#tables) objects which have special meaning within the CLDF framework.
+CLDF data uses terms from the [CLDF Ontology](http://cldf.clld.org/v1.0/terms.rdf), as specified in the file `terms.rdf`, to mark [`TableGroup`](http://w3c.github.io/csvw/metadata/#table-groups) or [`Table`](http://w3c.github.io/csvw/metadata/#tables) objects which have special meaning (specifying modules or components respectively) within the CLDF framework.

 The CLDF Ontology also provides a set of [properties](http://cldf.clld.org/v1.0/terms.rdf#properties) to attach semantics to individual columns.
 While many of these properties are similar (or identical) to properties defined